Adidimble/ConQt/README.md

 # ConQt
-not be alble to push file due to errors
+not be able to push file due to errors